top of page

 Research Assistant

-Leads media strategy and develops educational and marketing materials to support PRISMA’s research, education, community engagement, and clinical care initiatives.
+Leads media strategy and develops educational and communications materials to support PRISMA’s research, community engagement, and clinical initiatives.

 Kathya Díaz García - Master Student - PRISMA Research Group